 I’m going to write another article soon focused just on how to write an awesome profile, but here are some tips to help you right now:

-The freelancers I know making $5-10K+ per month easily and consistently all niched down and specialized.
-They became a true expert.
+The freelancers I know who are making $5-10K+ per month consistently all niched down and specialized.

 FYI there are two ways you can niche down: